gabbypinto/US2024PresElectionTikToks/README.md

 ## Updates:
+- 6/29/2024:
-- 6/29/2024: Posted the IDs of the content we have collected so far.
+    - Posted the IDs of the content we have collected so far.
 The keywords/hashtags used in the query, and the scripts used for data collection were also posted.
 Modifications will be made on the scripts
+- 7/20/2024:
+    - Updated the metadata collection script (metadata_collection.py)